Those who say that phones have already killed the dedicated camera are getting ahead of themselves.

 The headline feature of the A7 II was its 5-axis in-body stabilisation.
 This advanced IS system carries over to the A7 III, but now offers up to 5 stops of stabilisation compared to 4.5 stops on its predecessor.
 Another improvement sees the A7 III use the same uprated NP-FZ100 battery as the A7R III and A9, offering over twice the capacity of the old NP-FW50.
 It also gains twin SD card slots, but only one supports the UHS-II type.

-The A7 II’s AF system has been replaced by a complex arrangement of 693 phase-detection points and 425 contrast-detection points, which cover 93% of the frame.
+The A7 III has a complex arrangement of 693 phase-detection points and 425 contrast-detection points, which cover 93% of the frame.
 Autofocus is further improved by employing the same AF advancements as first used in the Sony A9.
 The difference in the speed and accuracy of the A7 III’s focusing is noticeable coming from the older A7 II.

 With a good level of customisation and a revised button layout that makes operation more intuitive, the A7 III is an extremely enjoyable camera to use.
 It inherits the AF joystick from the A7R III and presents a new exposure lock (AEL) button below the exposure compensation dial, a new AF-ON button, and an improved rear scroll dial that’s far less fiddly.